torch/nn/README.md

 Note that the first column vector is the same than the 3rd one!

-Given a 2D input tensor of size `m x n`, the output is a `m x size1 x size2 x ... x sizeN x n` tensor, where `m` is then number of samples in the batch and `n` is the number of indices per sample.
+Given a 2D input tensor of size `m x n`, the output is a `m x size1 x size2 x ... x sizeN x n` tensor, where `m` is the number of samples in the batch and `n` is the number of indices per sample.

 2D example: